bmwcarit/joynr/wiki/Tutorial.md

     public void run() {
         DiscoveryQos discoveryQos = new DiscoveryQos();
-        // As soon as the arbitration QoS is set on the proxy builder, discovery of suitable providers
+        // As soon as the discovery QoS is set on the proxy builder, discovery of suitable providers
         // is triggered.
 If the discovery process does not find matching providers within the
-        // arbitration timeout duration it will be terminated and you will get an arbitration exception. discoveryQos.setDiscoveryTimeout(10000);
+        // discovery timeout duration it will be terminated and you will get a discovery exception. discoveryQos.setDiscoveryTimeout(10000);
         // Provider entries in the global capabilities directory are cached locally.
 Discovery will
         // consider entries in this cache valid if they are younger as the max age of cached